 Proceed to scoop the batter into 2 tablespoon-sized portions and roll to get a smooth round ball shape.

-Arrange the cookies about 2 inches apart on your prepared baking sheets, and do not press them down.
+Arrange the cookies about 2 inches apart on your prepared baking sheets, DO NOT press them down.
+Place a couple extra M&M’s on top of the dough, press those in lightly.

-Bake in the oven for 10-12 minutes until done.
+Place in the preheated oven and bake for 10-12 minutes until done.

 Let the cookies cool on the pan for 5-10 minutes before transferring them to a wire rack to cool completely.